 The government's optimism regarding improvements to the country's aviation sector continues.
 On 27 January 2020 the governments of The Bahamas and the United States signed the Air Transport Agreement.
 The agreement is the first to be negotiated by the two countries and is another example of the government's commitment to advance aviation in The Bahamas.
 The agreement includes an open skies policy, unrestricted capacity and frequency of flights and opportunities for code sharing among carriers.
 The minister of tourism and aviation commented that the agreement will boost tourism and commits both governments to high standards of aviation safety and security.
 He said that it also provides for the liberalisation of civil aviation in the Caribbean and The Bahamas, which will allow The Bahamas to compete worldwide.
 What is unknown at this stage is what the fallout of the coronavirus will be in terms of the BCAA achieving its goals.

-For further information on this topic please contact Llewellyn V Boyer-Cartwright at Klonaris & Co by telephone (+242 362 6006) or email (email@example.com).
-The Klonaris & Co website can be accessed at www.klonarislaw.com.
+For further information on this topic please contact Llewellyn V Boyer-Cartwright at HarleyJames by telephone (+1 242 327 7275) or email (email@example.com).
+The HarleyJames website can be accessed at www.harleyjames.law.

 The materials contained on this website are for general information purposes only and are subject to the disclaimer.